 This “jail my enemies” impulse scares me not only because of the unexamined bloodlust people so frequently display and support, but because each of these conversations means we’re not talking about what might actually work to change the conditions we’re facing.
 It’s doomerism, at its core.

-Importantly, the opposite of prison and punishment is not “do nothing.”
-I know you can think beyond that binary.
+Importantly, the opposite of prison and punishment is not “do nothing” or “don’t have any accountability.”
+I know you can think beyond that binary of “prison or nothing.”
 You are scared, I am too.
 But you are also smart and creative and wonderful.
 You can hold the complexity, the difficulty.
 We can hold it together.
 Abolitionists already have ideas for us!

-The five resources I always suggest first are these.
+Here are five resources I suggest to start with to build these communication and organizing skills.
 None are perfect, all are just tools in a toolbox.
 Pick whichever interests you, leave anything you don’t feel aligned with.

-2) Let This Radicalize You by @mskellymhayes.bsky.social and @prisonculture.bsky.social: practical advice for organizing and activism, and how to make hope something that you build with others
+2) Let This Radicalize You by Kelly Hayes and Mariame Kaba: practical advice for organizing and activism, and how to make hope something that you build with others.